 Are you looking for a way to maximize your mental performance?
 Reaching your peak mental performance and staying there is an empowering achievement.
-If we're talking about passing the BAR, your mind needs to be running at optimal efficiency so you can surpass even your personal best.
+If we're talking about passing a bar exam, your mind needs to be running at optimal efficiency so you can surpass even your personal best.
 Read on to dig deeper into the science behind mental mastery and brain excellence.

 1Keto Helps In Treating Epilepsy

 There are several factors that determine how energized you feel throughout the day.
 One big factor is your blood-glucose levels; that is if you are still eating carbs.
 While eating keto practically eliminates the dramatic spikes and dips in blood sugar, thereby doing away with this source of fatigue, ketosis has far more to offer than that alone.
 After the investigations into fasting's reduction of epileptic seizures reached its critical point, attention was diverted to the miraculous molecule that made it all possible - the ketone.

 Medical science has been investigating the therapeutic powers of ketone bodies since the early 20th century.
 Harvard scientist, Dr. William Lennox, published several ground-breaking studies about the effect of carbohydrate restriction in patients with epilepsy.
 After a professional lifetime of learning, testing, and corroborating, he resolved that it had to be a change in metabolism that is helping his epilepsy patients get relief.
 Based on the revolutionary thoughts of Dr. Russell Wilder of the USA Mayo Clinic, today's physicians have been prescribing a diet rich in fats and virtually devoid of any carbohydrates for many years already with demonstratable success.
 This dietary handling of the epilepsy diagnosis is still widespread today.